remult/remult/docs/docs/ref_remult.md

 Set's the current user info
 ## authenticated
 Checks if a user was authenticated
-## userChange
-returns a dispatcher object that fires once a user has changed
 ## isAllowed
 checks if the user has any of the roles specified in the parameters
 ### example